hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 ### Nested Namespaces

 The example below relies on setting the `namespace` per resource from a single `provider{}` block.
-See the [vault_namespace](r/namespace.html#nested-namespaces) documentation for slightly less elaborate example.
+See the [vault_namespace](r/namespace.html#nested-namespaces) documentation for a slightly less elaborate example.

 ```hcl
 provider vault {}